-Slip and fall claims follow a slightly different process in each state.
-Here, we'll look at some important California laws related to slip and fall accidents.
-We'll begin with the time limits to file a slip and fall lawsuit in California, then look at how the state's fault laws affect your case if you are found to be partly to blame for the accident.
+In this article, we'll take an in-depth look at some key California laws that could affect an insurance settlement or lawsuit after a slip and fall accident.
+We'll begin with the time limits to file a slip and fall lawsuit in California's civil court system, then we'll discuss how the state's fault laws affect your case if you are found to be partly to blame for the accident.
 Finally, we'll look at the different rules you have to play by if your slip and fall claim involves the liability of a California government agency or employee.

-California law gives you two years to file a case in court if you're injured in a slip and fall accident.
-This two-year "clock" usually starts ticking on the date of the accident, and it includes weekends, holidays, and other dates the courts are closed.
+California law gives you two years to file a lawsuit in court if you're injured in a slip and fall accident.
+This two-year "clock" usually starts running on the date of the accident, and it includes weekends, holidays, and other dates the courts are closed.
 If you do not file your court case within two years, your case will most likely be barred entirely.

 California has its own rule, known as "pure comparative negligence," for deciding how a case is affected when an injured person is partly responsible for the accident that led to their injuries.
 Under California's pure comparative negligence law, the amount of damages you can recover from a slip and fall accident is reduced if you are found to be partly responsible for the accident.